kevinw21/loan-book/README.md

 OR, coming soon, use packaged JAR

-1. Navigate to the jar and execute: java -jar LoanBook-1.0.0-spring-boot.jar
+1. Access the file location via command line and execute: java -jar LoanBook-1.0.0.jar
 2. Using curl, postman, browser, etc: http://localhost:8080/loan-book/calculate
 3. The results will be displayed in JSON as well as 2 generated csv files (assignments.csv, yields.csv)